madetech/ydtd-frontend/README.md

 License
 -------
-YDTD Frontend is Copyright © 2012-2013 Made by Made Ltd. It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE](https://github.com/madebymade/ydtd-frontend/blob/master/LICENSE) file.
+Copyright © 2012-2013 Made by Made Ltd. It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE](https://github.com/madebymade/ydtd-frontend/blob/master/LICENSE) file.